 A Good Support System Is Important

-Before you adopt a mustang, it’s important to have a good support system in place.
+Before following through with a mustang adoption, it’s important to have a good support system in place.
 A trainer, vet, and farrier who are all willing to work with a mustang are all essential.
 You will need this support system to help you keep the horse healthy and transition him into life at your facility.

 Mustangs Have Heart

 When you work with a mustang and teach him to trust you, you will have a horse who has serious heart.
 Mustangs are willing to try all day long for their owners, and they are incredible horses.